While keeping passengers healthy has always been a priority for cruise lines, never has the issue been important than today.

 According to the CDC data, here are the three cruise lines that scored the highest average scores on their latest inspection reports:

-Viking Ocean Cruises – When it comes to passing CDC inspections, Viking Ocean Cruises takes the top honor.
-With five ships, every Viking cruise ship scored well on their latest inspections.
-Three ships — Viking Sea, Viking Sky, and Viking Star — scored a perfect 100.
-The Viking Orion scored a 97 and the Viking Sun scored a 95.
-Taken together, the five scores come out to a 98.4 average inspection score, making Viking the cleanest cruise line based on inspection scores.
+Disney Cruise Line – When it comes to high scores on CDC inspections, Disney always seems to be at the top.
+With four ships having scores in the past year, every Disney cruise ship scored well on their latest inspections.
+One of the ships — Disney Fantasy — scored a perfect 100.
+Disney Wish earned a 95 on its latest inspection, while Dream and Magic scored nearly perfect 99 scores.
+Taken together, the scores come out to a 98.3 average inspection score, making Disney one the cleanest cruise lines

 These Ships Scored Lowest at Last Inspection

-Overall, the average scores of cruise lines were strong, with no line averaging below an 89.
+Overall, the average scores of cruise lines were strong, with no line (with multiple ships) averaging below an 94.
 That said, there were a few lower scores on the inspection reports for individual ships in our search:

-Queen Elizabeth (Cunard): 86 (Satisfactory) — An 86 is a satisfactory mark according to the CDC, but it is still lower than most among the scores we analyzed.
-The Queen Elizabeth had some issues with pool chemical documentation and dishwashing equipment in the kitchen during its last inspection in 2018.
+Ritz-Carlton Evrima: 86 (Satisfactory) — An 86 is a satisfactory mark according to the CDC, but it is still lower than most among the scores we analyzed.
+The CDC took issue with “at least fifteen small fruit flies” coming out of a juicing machine, mooring lines without rat guards in place, and unchanged filters on whirlpools.

 How to See What Your Cruise Ship Scored